pucamafra/code-challenge/README.md

 daveb@sportdec.com
 davec@sportdec.com

+## Please include

-When submitting, ideally replace this README.md with whatever documentation you choose to accompany your work.
+1. When submitting, ideally replace this README.md with whatever documentation you think is relevant for us to understand your work, including assumptions or decisions you made in your approach.
+2. Please also attach a screenshot of the UI layout of your app.

 ## Prescribed languages and tools
 You are free to choose the technologies you wish to use to implement this challenge.
 However, given the nature of the role, the following are preferable.